Getting library help is often your first step in any writing assignment. This set of links will help you get started.

 Theory and Practice of Editing

 Instruction in strengthening the backbone of writing.
 Course work includes extensive practice in the fundamentals of punctuation and grammar, editing, copyediting and rewriting, all done with an eye to preparing work for publication.
 Privacy and libel law are examined.
-Texts: Creative Editing; Media Writer's Handbook, and The Associated Press Stylebook.
+Texts include: Creative Editing; Media Writer's Handbook, and The Associated Press Stylebook.

 Professional Magazine Writing